Danielle Macdonald, PhD

-Danielle Macdonald is an archaeologist who specialized in Near Eastern Prehistory and lithic analysis.
-Her current research project explores hunter-gatherer aggregation through material culture to understand how individuals organized tasks at the Terminal Pleistocene site of Kharaneh IV, Jordan.
+Danielle Macdonald is an anthropological archaeologist, specializing in Near Eastern Prehistory and lithic analysis.
+Her current research project explores hunter-gatherer aggregation through material culture at the Terminal Pleistocene site of Kharaneh IV, Jordan.
 Macdonald is currently the co-director of the Kharaneh IV excavation project in the Azraq Basin, Jordan (Kharaneh IV website).
 Further information on her current research in Jordan can be found at The Laboratory of Lithic Artifacts from the Near East website.

 Macdonald's other interests include method development for lithic microwear analysis and the applications of 3D microscopy for archaeological research.
-She is an International Co-Investigator of the AHRC funded Fragmented Heritage Project and is conducting research on novel microwear methods with this international project.
-Her research is developing new methods for the quantification of microwear traces through the use of microscopes developed for the field of surface metrology.
+Her research develops new methods for the quantification of microwear traces through the use of microscopes developed for the field of surface metrology.
 Further information can be found on the Lithic Microwear and Technology Laboratory website.

 Material culture theory